irmen/Pyro4/docs/source/servercode.rst

     print(uri)
     daemon.requestLoop()

-When publising classes directly like this,  Pyro will create an instance of it and use that single object to handle *all* remote method calls.
-You may need to consider what this means when your object is called concurrently from multiple threads, see :ref:`object_concurrency`.
+When publising your class like this,  Pyro will create a single instance of it and use that to handle *all* remote method calls.
+So the object can be called concurrently from multiple connections (threads)!
+See :ref:`object_concurrency` for more details about what this means.

 It is possible to control more precisely when and for how long Pyro will create an instance of your Pyro class.
 See :ref:`server-instancemode` below, for more details.